For my friend Steve.

 Do you have any cycling pet hates?

-Are there any cycling traditions that you think have been, or are being, lost as a result of changing attitudes and behaviour?
+Are there any cycling traditions that you think have been, or are being, lost as a result of changing attitudes and behavior?
 And are we better off or worse off as a consequence?

 Cotton cap or helmet?